 - Establish an intravenous (IV) line.

-APT Treatment Session
+MII Treatment Session

 - The metabolic measurement is performed at the beginning and end of each one hour treatment to measure success of treatment and adjust the amount of insulin and glucose.
 Glucose levels are taken every 30 minutes or more frequently as medically indicated in patients with a tendency for hypoglycemia.